Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 So, the “micro” in “microaggression” doesn’t mean that the impact of these assaults, insults, or invalidations is small.

-Maybe one or two microaggressions are nothing alarming, but the trouble is that they are an everyday occurrence for members of any marginalized group.
+Maybe one or two microaggressions are nothing alarming, but the trouble is that they are an everyday occurrence for members of marginalized groups.

 That is precisely why their cumulative effect is not to be disregarded.

-So, let’s see what their impact on our workplace is.
+So, let’s see what their impact on the workplace is.

-Microaggressions at work can lead to various negative consequences regarding employees’ health.
+Microaggressions at work can lead to various negative consequences on the employees’ physical and mental health.

-Namely, according to research, there is a strong correlation between microaggressions and depression.
+According to research on microaggressions and traumatic stress, there is a strong correlation between microaggressive behavior and depression.

 Aside from that, microaggressions lead to other health problems, such as: